aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/core-interfaces.md

           # Add this interface to the underlay routing protocols.
           # This is currently not supported when IPv6 addresses are used.
           include_in_underlay_protocol: <bool; default=True>

+          # Enable underlay authentication for this link.
+          # When set to `true` and OSPF is used as the underlay routing protocol with 'underlay_ospf_authentication.enabled',
+          # OSPF message digest keys defined in 'underlay_ospf_authentication.message_digest_keys' will be configured on the interface.
+          use_underlay_authentication: <bool; default=False>
           isis_hello_padding: <bool; default=True>
           isis_metric: <int>
           isis_circuit_type: <str; "level-1" | "level-2" | "level-1-2">